-Product Type or Component Test Method All ENERGY STAR Test Method for Computer Servers (Rev. March-2013) All Standard Performance Evaluation Corporation (SPEC) Server Efficiency Rating Tool (SERT), Version 1.0.0, Rev. Feb 26, 2013
+Product Type or Component Test Method All ENERGY STAR Test Method for Computer Servers (Rev. Apr-2013) All Standard Performance Evaluation Corporation (SPEC) most current Server Efficiency Rating Tool (SERT)

 Table 5: Test Methods for ENERGY STAR Qualification

 - 6.1.2 When testing Computer Server products, UUTs must have all Processor Sockets populated during testing. - i.
 If a Computer Server cannot support populating all Processor Sockets during testing, then the system must be populated to its maximum functionality.
 These systems will be subject to the base idle state power allowance based on the number of sockets in the system.